weaver-viii/immutant-quickstart/README.md

     :immutant {:nrepl-port 24005}

 You can then run `rhc port-forward -a yourapp` to setup your tunnel.
-These and other `:immutant` options can be specified in the deployment
+These and other `:immutant` options can optionally be specified in the deployment descriptor: `deployments/your-clojure-application.clj`.
-descriptor: `deployments/your-clojure-application.clj`.
-You'll notice we activate the `:openshift` profile in there, which may result in some harmless warnings in the log unless you a) add that profile to your project.clj or 2) remove it from the deployment descriptor.

 Running on OpenShift
 --------------------